tensorflow/community/rfcs/20201221-tfmot-compression-api.md

        original model.

     Returns:
-       List of attribute names as string representing list of compressible weights for the given layer. (e.g. return value ['kernel'] means layer.kernel is compressible.)
+       List of compressible weights for the given layer.
     """

   @abc.abstractmethod